Early Socialization - Weeks 1 & 2 - 0-14 Days

 During these first weeks of life the pups are introduced to this world that they will share with humans.
 Pups enter this world as blank canvases and our job is to provide a den that is both interesting and challenging.

+The pups’ sense of touch and scent are beginning to develop during the first two weeks.
+A few additions to the den can help create a solid foundation to the start of puppies’ early socialization.
 A den that provides many scents, textures and movements/vibrations will start to fill in the blank canvas.
 The pups will start to build up a memory bank of positive experiences and associations around many different things.

 - Pup is accepting of handling without wiggling, yawning or huffing.